1banni/js-project/README.md

 - Monday: Resume work on collision detection/response.
 Create projectiles class - have them spawn on the map and be added to a player's inventory upon contact. allow player to shoot and let projectiles bounce wall to wall, expiring after a certain time.
 Have projectiles (1) damage player and (2) disappear upon contact with players

-- Tuesday: Create all view objects that aren't the game canvas (loading screen, navigation menu, game option selection, (optional) sound button and music)
+- Tuesday: Create all view objects that aren't the game canvas (start/restart buttons, navigation menu)

 - Wednesday: Build perks in (similar to projectiles).
 Finish any gaiting items, and  tweak/improve functionality where appropriate.

 - Thursday: Deploy to GitHub pages.
 Convert proposal README to production README if time allows.

-## Bonus Features
-- More potential perks and map obstacles (i.e. land mines, health packs, turbo, etc.)
-- CPU/AI opponents
-- Animate the go carts: angle carts on turns, make the tires appear to spin, show player health with hearts or balloons
-- Allow player to input name and choose car color